The Parity Accord — Executive Constitutional Brief: Evolving the Good Friday Agreement

 • Structural Stability (Institutional Anti-Fragility)

-These elements ensure that parity functions as an enforceable condition of governance, not a political aspiration.
+Taken together, these principles establish a constitutional framework in which parity operates as an enforceable condition of governance, rather than a political aspiration.

 The evolved structure is as follows:

-A neutral Administrative Province (Meath) functions as the constitutional centre of authority, ensuring governance without institutional alignment to any one tradition.
+Evolved into Neutral Internal Governance, institutionalised through the Administrative Province (Meath), which functions as the constitutional centre of authority, structuring governance without institutional alignment to any one tradition.

-A Council of Ireland, located in Athlone, provides a permanent institutional framework for coordinated governance across the island.
+Evolved into Shared North–South Governance, institutionalised through the Council of Ireland (Athlone), providing a permanent framework for coordinated governance across the island.

 In this model, the strands no longer operate in parallel.